changelly/api-changelly/README.md

     "id": "test",
     "error": {
         "code": -32600,
-        "message": "invalid amount: minimal amount is 0.28200000000000000" }
+        "message": "Invalid amount: minimal amount for eth->btc is 0.0816" }
 }
 ```

 #### **Creating a fixed rate transaction**

-* Using `createFixTransaction` you need to provide the request with currency pair (`from`, `to`), recipient address, refund address (used in case of refund), rateID for this pair (that you get in getFixRate/getFixRateForAmount requests) and the `amountFrom` user is going to exchange, or `amountTo` user wants to receive.
-All fields are required
+* Using `createFixTransaction` you need to provide the request with currency pair (`from`, `to`), recipient address, refund address (used in case of refund), rateID for this pair (that you get in `getFixRate`/`getFixRateForAmount` requests) and the `amountFrom` user is going to exchange, or `amountTo` user wants to receive.
+All fields are required.

-* Important: in response there will be same fields presented as with the float rate api with `amountExpectedTo`.
-The number shown in the `amountExpectedTo` should be understood as a pay-out amount to the user
+* _Important:_ you can’t provide fields `amountFrom` and `amountTo` at the same time.

-* In response there is a payTill field, where is indicated till what time user needs to make the payment
+* Using `createFixTransaction`, you can provide a sum that user wants to receive during the exchange.
+For this you need to indicate the sum in the field `amountTo`.

-* Using `createFixTransaction` you can provide a sum, user wants to receive during the exchange.
-For this you need to indicate the sum in the field `amountTo`
+* _Important:_ in response there will be same fields presented as with the floating rate API with `amountExpectedTo`.
+The number shown in the `amountExpectedTo` should be understood as a pay-out amount to the user.

-* Important: you can’t provide fields `amountFrom` and amountTo at the same time.
+* In response there is a `payTill` field, where is indicated till what time user needs to make the payment.

 Example request fields: